 The spokesman reiterated that Syrian troops are carrying out ground operations without the participation of Russian forces.

-Posted by GPD on October 2, 2015, With 7379 Reads Filed under World.
+Posted by GPD on October 2, 2015, With 7381 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.